jatin69/srijan-2019/articles/debunking-the-fabricated-AI.md

 the age of Alexa, Cortana, face detection in mobile phones and Google Maps, do we really require false depiction of AI?

-This is how Wikipedia defines AI.
+We solve problems using our natural intelligence.
+Artificial intelligence (AI) is intelligence indicated by machines.
-" Artificial intelligence (AI) is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and other animals.
-Colloquially, the term 'artificial intelligence' is applied when a machine mimics 'cognitive' functions that humans associate with other human minds, such as 'learning' and 'problem solving'. ​ "
+It is a machine's ability of analysing and solving problems by simulating functions of the human brain.

 ### Some myths about AI
 Now that we have a formal definition of what it is, let's counter some myths that plague this field.
 1 .
-AI = Robots .
+AI == Robots .
 No. AI is any machine that has the property of exhibiting intelligence, performing tasks that are an essence of human intelligence.
-Sure, a robot does employ concepts of AI, but the keyword is "use".
+Sure, a robot does employ concepts of AI, but the keyword is "employ".
 A machine that can recognise images is AI, perhaps limited in its scope but nevertheless - AI.
 2. AI = Machine Learning .
 Machine Learning(ML) is a subset of AI.
 Machine Learning is only a means of achieving AI.
 A